Recruitment and Retention

 Missouri Statute (161.098 RSMo) directs the Department of Elementary and Secondary Education to prepare and distribute an annual report to the Missouri General Assembly about the status of the teacher workforce in Missouri public schools by December 15 of each year.

-Also included are content areas listed as High Need Shortage Areas.
-These might be eligible for some type of federal loan forgiveness as well.
-They are not eligible for a TEACH Grant unless it is a universally accepted shortage area, i.e., mathematics; science, including, but not limited to, computer science; foreign language; bilingual education; English language acquisition; reading specialist; or special education.
-More information can be found here (include hyperlink).
-Missouri’s High Need Shortage Areas for 2023-24 are universally accepted shortage areas.
+Certification areas not listed as Critical Shortage that fall in a universally accepted shortage area, i.e., mathematics; science, including, but not limited to, computer science; foreign language; bilingual education; English language acquisition; reading specialist; or special education are eligible for federally funded TEACH grants.
+More information can be found here.

 Substitute Teacher Survey Report, 2023-24